magician11/openai-slack/README.md

 This will allow you to use a slash command in Slack to ask the OpenAI API anything :)

+The server used in this app is Firebase, and the code therefore is in Node.js.

 ## Setup

+### OpenAI

+1. Create an OpenAI account
+2. Create an API key [here](https://platform.openai.com/account/api-keys)
+3. create a `.env` file in the functions directory with the content `OPENAI_API_KEY=[your key]`

 ### Firebase